-The manager is jointly responsible (with the Manager of Employment Services) for operations management at two off-campus sites in Peterborough and Haliburton including managing vendors and contractors (IT, cleaning, security, lease agreement), and ensuring facility maintenance and health and safety requirements are being met.
+The manager is responsible for operations management at three off-campus sites in Peterborough, Cobourg, and Haliburton including managing vendors and contractors (IT, cleaning, security, lease agreement), and ensuring facility maintenance and health and safety requirements are being met.
 The four sites serve 900 students through AU annually.

-The incumbent is responsible for the preparation and monitoring of the budgets for academic upgrading programs and services (current annual: \$2,000,000) and for the management of about 5 full- and 1 part-time support staff.
-With program delivery and budget responsibilities for AU, the incumbent is also responsible for collaborating with the Chair of General Arts & Science (GAS) to best support faculty and ensure curriculum excellence.
+The incumbent is responsible for the preparation and monitoring of the budgets for academic upgrading programs and services (current annual: \$2,000,000) and for the management of about 5 fulltime support staff, 3 full time faculty, and multiple part time and partial load faculty.
+With program delivery and budget responsibilities for AU, the incumbent is also responsible for collaborating with the Chair of GAS to best support faculty and ensure curriculum excellence.
 The Manager will work effectively with the AU faculty, particularly with the coordinators at each of the four sites.